flicstar/flicstar.github.io/peer-review.md

 When Hemingway App and Grammarly just don't cut it, you need a human!
 More than that, a fellow documentarian.
 Someone who understands what you're writing about.

-After 14 years as a technical writer, I have a broad understanding of technology.
+With 14 years' experience as a technical writer, I have a broad understanding of technology.
 This means that if you're writing about writing or tech, you won't have to explain the context to me.
 It also means I can advocate for your readers, be they writers or developers.

 I’m a friendly, confident editor.